 A Typical Day

-The day starts with an early breakfast during which a faculty member gives a short reading from a favored text and speaks briefly about what they most admire in the piece.
-The breakfast reading is designed to wake the writers' muses and mentally prepare writers as they retreat into their work.
+The day starts with breakfast during which a faculty member gives a short reading from a favored text and speaks briefly about what they most admire in the piece.
+A lively discussion ensues.
+The breakfast reading is designed to wake the writers' muses and mentally prepare them as they retreat into their work.

-The morning is devoted to working on writers' novels.
-Participants disperse across the campus to various nooks, crannies and dorm rooms in order to write in solitude.
+The morning is devoted to writing.
+Participants disperse across the campus to their private studios in order to create in solitude.

 For an additional fee, participants are invited to apply for Novel Retreat Mentorships.
 Participants will submit a book-length novel (not to exceed 350 pages, double-spaced, Times New Roman font).
-A faculty member will read the novel, provide a three to five-page critique, and meet with the student two to three times during the course of the Retreat.
+A faculty member will read the novel, provide a three to five-page critique, and conduct two private conferences with the novelist during the course of the Retreat.
 Writers with manuscripts over 350 pages will be accommodated at the discretion of the Director and Faculty.
 An additional fee will apply based on the number of pages submitted.

 The fee includes accommodations (single or double occupancy) in the dorms at Vermont College of Fine Arts for six nights.
-Meals, from dinner May 20th through breakfast on May 26th, will be prepared by Le Petite Gourmet.
+The full meal plan is prepared by a local caterer and the New England Culinary Institute.

 - Non-refundable deposit, due at time of registration: $200.00

-Please submit for review approximately ten pages, double-spaced, excerpt from the novel-in-progress and a statement of intent, not to exceed one page, regarding the project.
-Email to email@example.com; we will then review it and let you know if it’s accepted for subsequent registration.
+Submit for review an approximately ten page, double-spaced, excerpt from a novel-in-progress and a statement of intent, not to exceed one page, regarding the project.
+Email the materials to email@example.com.
+Upon review, applicants will be notified as to the status of their application.

 Once the Retreat is full, interested writers will be placed on an active waiting list.
 We welcome and encourage late inquiries.
-Spaces often reopen due to emergency or other late cancellations.
-It’s definitely worth checking in and taking a spot on the waiting list even with late inquiries.
+Spaces often reopen due to emergency cancellations.

 Visit here for the best traveling planning information.